 Derived from its meaning “coffee with milk”, café-au-lait macules or spots are characterized for its light to dark brown color.
 Typically oval in shape, it doesn’t grow more than 5 to 15 mm in diameter, and it usually forms during infancy or childhood.
 While it can develop in any part of the body, café-au-lait macules are usually found on the trunk.
 However, the presence of several café-au-lait spots in the body may indicate a systemic disorder.

 e.
 Post Inflammatory Hyperpigmentation

 This is a type of hyperpigmentation caused by the increase in melanin production due to an inflammatory response.
 This forms as a result of trauma in the epidermal or dermal layers of the skin, such as acne, skin injury, dermatitis, skin infection or allergies.
 This can result in dark pigmented patches that range from dirty brown to rusty brown on the areas where the injury or inflammation is previously present.

 Birthmark is a skin pigmentation that is neither caused by genetics or sun exposure.
 In fact, the exact cause is still unknown.
 However, the overgrowth of blood vessels, melancolytes and fibrosis, as well as the imbalance of the development of the skin cells, contribute to the development of birthmarks.

 There are two distinct types of birthmarks.
 Pigmented birthmarks result in the overproduction of melancolytes, which include moles and café-au-lait.
 Vascular birthmarks, on the other hand, are caused by vascular irregularities on the skin’s surface.

 The above-mentioned skin discoloration disorders are categorized as hyperpigmentation, where there is an overproduction of melanin.
 On the other end of the spectrum, vitiligo is a type of hypopigmentation disorder where there is a loss of pigmentation.
 It can affect any part of the body and usually appear in patches.

 3. What are the available treatments for pigmentation?

-Treatments for uneven skin pigmentation can range from the simple to the more aggressive treatments.
+Treatments for uneven skin pigmentation can range from simple to aggressive treatments.
 Such treatments include:

 a.
 Sun Protection